Home Remedies for Dry Cuticles

 If there isn't enough time for daily moisturizing and regular exfoliation, or if you feel like you need deep moisturizing, simply do it while you're sleeping [source: Monroe].
 Slather the hands in a thick, heavy cream, making sure to massage an extra amount on the cuticles.
 Cover the hands with 100 percent cotton gloves [source: Mayo Clinic].
 The gloves will not only protect the sheets, but will keep your hands from drying out overnight.
 Wake to beautifully soft hands in the morning and enjoy them all day.

 Solutions for dry and cracked cuticles are right at your fingertips!
-To learn more about keeping your cuticles soft and supple, visit the links on the next page.
+To learn more about keeping your cuticles soft and supple, visit the links below.